Bachelor's Students Steps to Enroll

 Attend your advising appointment.

-A baccalaureate specialist will use your transcripts to determine your course eligibility and to help you plan your schedule.
+A bachelor's degree specialist will use your transcripts to determine your course eligibility and help you plan your schedule.

 Register for classes.

 You will register for classes during your advising appointment.

 Accept your aid and defer fees, or pay for your classes.

 Log in to your MySeminoleState account to determine your fees and payment due date.
 If you are paying for your classes out-of-pocket, payments can be made through MySeminoleState or at any campus Cashiers Office.
 If you are receiving financial aid, you must accept or decline your award and electronically sign a fee deferment every semester.
 View instructions on how to accept your aid and defer your fees.